alospeaks/cisco-dc-automation/LabGuide/section-5-3-restclient.md

 1. Using visore, locate the dn of the vlan.
 Take this time to learn how to use visore.
 Hint: look for class "BDEntity".
 Use the mind map above to help u out too.
 Remember since we have not created the vlan 300 as yet, that object will not be in data store.
 You will need the class name to create the object of that class.
 In this case, we will be creating a child object of class BDEntity.
 This child class is call L2BD.
 2. Switch to Postman window
 3. Get the authentication token (send login-noxs request)
 4. Create a new request called `config-vlan` in the `NXOS-API` folder.
+Use the same method.
+Do `save as` on a exiting request.
 5. In the URL field , select `POST` and then type your object url.
 It should look something like this `http://<switchip>/api/mo/sys/bd.json`
 6. Change the request type to be `POST`
 7. In the BODY of the POST Request type following JSON code.
 https://github.com/Hemakuma/networkautomation/blob/master/configs/config-vlan.json
+7. Click `Save` to save the request.
-7. Send a POST request by pressing on the `Send` button.
+8. Send a POST request by pressing on the `Send` button.
 8. Verify the vlan is configured.
     9. Select  `get-vlan-infor` request again from your collection.
 Then press `SEND`.
 Verify that this time around you got some data about vlan 300

 ##Exercise-6
 ####Modifying Objects Configuring Physical interfaces